Tekenlight/evpoco/EVNet/README.md

 Context
 =======

 The process of making connections is a costly operation both at the server and at the client side.
-The TCP-3 way hand shake, together with the establishment of TLS session, are an overhead that can be avoided by holding open connections as long as possible.
+The TCP-3 way hand shake, together with the establishment of TLS session, are overhead if the same has to be done repeatedly.
+This overhead can be avoided if the opened connections can be held for long durations of time.

 Holding connection for long has its own set of disadvantages;